Inside a 300 square foot apartment

 Wallpaper Wonders: Transforming Luxury Spaces into Artistic Masterpieces

 This holiday season, the art of transformation takes center stage, not just in gift wrapping but in the realm of interior design.
 Wallpaper, once a backdrop, now becomes the focal point in luxury residences, turning walls into canvases of creativity and style.
 From the elegant corridors of The Harper to the vibrant spaces of 200 East 59th Street, wallpaper is redefining the aesthetics of luxury living.
-Join us as we explore how these exquisite properties across New York City are embracing this trend, set to revolutionize interior design in 2024.
+Join us as we explore how these exquisite properties across New York City are embracing this trend, set to revolutionize interior design.

 The Harper